“Immaculate, and very well equipped in an ideal location for garden visits”

 Modern detached comfortable cottage, well equipped, quiet setting with extensive rural views, excellent local pub serving good food and beer, close to many National Trust and other visitor sites, footpaths for walkers, quiet lanes for cyclists, bird-watching, relaxing

-Perfect for a late summer or autumn break, or even over the New Year, stay with us in South Somerset and discover a beautiful, unknown and unspoilt part of England, with tranquil villages full of houses built of the local mellow hamstone.
+Perfect for an autumn or winter break, stay with us in South Somerset and discover a beautiful, largely unknown and unspoilt part of England, with tranquil villages full of houses built of the local mellow hamstone.

 5 minutes walk down the lane brings you to the centre of the village where you will find the Rose and Crown, an attractive traditional country pub dating in part back to the 17th century, which has a lovely atmosphere and serves excellent meals at lunchtime and most evenings.
 Also in the village is East Lambrook Manor Gardens, created by the late Margery Fish, celebrated plantswoman and gardening writer.
 The Grade 1 listed garden is renowned as the premier example of the English cottage garden style, and there is a tearoom, art gallery and plant nursery in the grounds.